FAQs: Frequently Asked Questions – Code Signing Certificate

 What are the supported browsers?

 The importance of browser is only at a time of ordering & collecting a code signing certificate.
 While requesting for Code Signing Certificate, the browser is essential for creating the CSR & to generate & store the private key temporarily into your browser.
-The recommended web browser is Mozilla Firefox which helps in avoiding the unwanted warnings & options which are possible in other browsers.
+The recommended web browser is Apple Safari or Internet Explorer which helps in avoiding the unwanted warnings & options which are possible in other browsers.

 Note: Mobile browsers are not supported for ordering.

 What to do after clicking the collection link and installing my Code Signing Certificate?

 You must export the certificate into a file before you can start using.
 Go through these articles and learn how to export the certificate based on your used web browser.

 Can we use Code Signing Certificates for kernel mode driver signing?